SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 What kind of messages?
 One of the main themes of the Book of Isaiah is God's judgment on his own people.
 For example, one <a href="https://biblia.com/bible/nasb95/isaiah/3" target="blank">message</a> reads: "Your men shall fall by the sword and your mighty men in battle."

-The prophet who said “Here am I, Lord.
+So, the prophet who said “Here am I, Lord.
 Send me." spoke of the destruction of his own nation — and its military — at the hand of a foreign power.

 ## The Bible and political speech